Bhavesh Joshi Superhero: Plot

-Suspicious about the person behind Justice TV after Bhavesh's death, Rajat spies on Siku's girlfriend Sneha and discovers that Siku is still in India and has assumed Bhavesh's identity.
+Suspicious about the person behind Insaaf TV after Bhavesh's death, Rajat spies on Siku's girlfriend Sneha and discovers that Siku is still in India and has assumed Bhavesh's identity.
+He encounters Siku, accusing him of just wanting to be a hero, just like in the comics they read.
+Siku tells Rajat he doesn't feel like nor wants to be a hero; he just doesn't want to let Bhavesh's work die in vain.
 Siku arrives at the location targeted by Patil's men and fights them, but he is defeated and unmasked in the process.
 Despite Siku's efforts, Patil's men succeed in blowing up the water pipes, leaving a wounded Siku helpless.
+Rana finally meets Siku face-to-face, and compares Siku's efforts to the fall of Icarus; Siku felt since he was so close to stopping Rana and Patil, he couldn't be stopped himself.
+However, he turned out to be wrong.
+Rana compares this to how Icarus became so delighted with the wings his father crafted for him, he flew too close to the sun, which melted the wax holding his wing's feathers together, causing him to fall into the sea and drown.
+Rana states he is just like the sun.
 Patil and Rana instruct Inspector Jadhav to kill Siku and dump his body in the water, thus framing Bhavesh for the attack on Mumbai.

-Jadhav reluctantly shoots and injures Siku.
+Jadhav, feeling reluctant, shoots Siku at his shoulder, injuring instead of killing him.
 Rajat follows Siku and captures the entire incident on camera.
-After Siku is thrown into the water, Rajat rescues him and takes him to a hospital under a fake name.
+After Siku is thrown into the water, Rajat rescues him and takes him to a hospital under a fake name: Mohan Kher.
 As Siku recovers, Mumbai suffers from the severe drinking water crisis.
 Rana meets the Chief Minister (CM) and offers to provide free water on the condition that he receives all future water-related contracts.
 Both the CM and Rana become heroes in the eyes of the public as drinking water is provided free of charge.

-Rajat delivers the video of that night to Jadhav through a child, compelling him to reopen the investigation into the blast.
-As the truth spreads across the city, Bhavesh's cause gains widespread support, leading to protests.
+Rajat delivers the video of that night to Jadhav through a street child, compelling him to reopen the investigation into the blast.
+As the truth spreads across the city, Patil is finally arrested and brought to trial.
+Bhavesh's cause gains widespread support, leading to protests, with Siku being presumed dead and presented as a martyr against corruption.
+Consequently, Siku doesn't reveal to a grieving Sneha that he's still alive in order to let her move on in her life.
 One night, Siku infiltrates Rana's house.
-Rana, noticing his knocked-out bodyguards, encounters "Insaaf-Man" (based on Rajat's graphic novel) on his balcony.
+Rana, noticing his knocked-out bodyguards, encounters Siku, now having transitioned from Bhavesh Joshi to his own identity as "Insaaf-Man" (based on a comic-book superhero Rajat invented) on his balcony.